mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

       1. Write an error to the logs, which may be forwarded to an alerting mechanism.
       1. Write an updated event file to the DLQ if the original event is less than 7 days old.
       1. If we have exceeded 7 days from the original event, delete associated DLQ items.
   1. The retry scheduler runs every 12 hours and will re-send events to JBI.
-Starting with potentaially blocking events first.
+Starting with potentially blocking events first.
 </details>

 ### Pros: